 Due to the board of directors being the top positions of the companies it is very important to understand that with some women being part of them is a key factor to get more equal decisions, different points of view, and to impulse more women to continue working in their own professional career, being an inspiration for them.

 Another key concept in this literature review is gender equality.
-According to the European institute for gender equality, gender equality is represented:

-Equal rights, responsibilities and opportunities of women and men.
+According to the European institute for gender equality, gender equality is represented by equal rights, responsibilities and opportunities of women and men.

 Equality does not mean that women and men will be equal, but that the rights, responsibilities and opportunities of women and men will not depend on whether they were born with a certain sex.
 Gender equality implies that the interests, needs and priorities of women and men are considered, recognizing the diversity of different groups of women and men.
 Gender equality is not a women's issue but concerns and involves men as well as women.
 Equality between women and men is seen as a human rights issue and both a requirement and an indicator of people-centered development.
 (EIGE, 2021.)